beaudenison/htmlgames/README.md

-# Hello, this is just a bunch of random games in html file format that I post to X (formerly Twitter).
+# Hello, this is just a bunch of random games.
 Thanks,
 @beaudenison